 The Dental Benefit is also available as optional coverage, at an additional premium, to members and dependents in the non-active classification, including members enrolled in the UHC Medicare Advantage Program and their dependents.
 The Dental Benefit may be elected at the time of initial enrollment in the non-active classification, or during an Open Enrollment period held October 1 through December 15 each year.
 If the Dental Benefit is dropped after having been elected, it may not be reinstated.

 The Dental Benefit is self-funded by the Plan.
 The Plan has contracted with Delta Dental of Missouri to serve as network sponsor, to process dental claims, and to provide access to its dental networks.
 All necessary claims for dental benefits (whether from in-network or out-of-network providers) must be submitted directly to Delta Dental.

 Vision Benefit NetworkThe vision benefit is designed to provide assistance for members and eligible dependents who need eyeglasses or contact lenses to improve their vision.
 This benefit is provided automatically, without additional contributions or premiums, to eligible members and dependents not enrolled in the UHC Medicare Advantage Program.

 The Plan has access to the VSP comprehensive network of vision providers.
 VSP provides discounted rates on vision services and equipment when you use its network.
 All claims for vision services (whether from in-network or out-of-network providers) must be submitted directly to VSP.

-If you are in the active classification and become temporarily disabled because of a non-occupational accident or sickness while you are eligible for medical benefits under the Plan, you are eligible for the Weekly Accident and Sickness Benefit.
+If you are in the active classification and become temporarily disabled because of a non-occupational accident or sickness while you are eligible for medical benefits under the Plan, you are eligible for the Short-Term Disability Benefit.